How to Start a Fishing Business with the Right Documentation

 As the United States features an ample amount of coastline, there are many different fisheries that fall within federal waters.
 The NOAA takes an organized approach to navigating these different areas, and they separate out commercial fishing permits by region.
 These different areas specifically include: Alaska, the Atlantic, the South, the West Coast, and the Pacific Islands.

 Within each region, you will find that there are different permits for different species.
 For example, to fish for Halibut off the coast of Alaska, you will need a specific license.
-If you browse the navigation bar on our website, you will see that we conveniently organize our permits by region, allowing you to quickly locate precisely what you need.
+Browse the navigation bar on our website to organize our permits by region, and quickly locate what you need.

 How to Start a Fishing Business